Raphael Ravenscroft: Other work

 From his breakthrough with "Baker Street" he went on to perform with Pink Floyd (The Final Cut, 1983), ABBA and Marvin Gaye.
 Other Ravenscroft performing credits include work with America, Maxine Nightingale, Daft Punk, Kim Carnes, The Only Ones, Mike Oldfield, Chris Rea, Robert Plant, Brand X, Hazel O'Connor and Bonnie Tyler.
 In 1979, he released the solo album Her Father Didn't Like Me, Anyway (CBS Portrait JR 35683).
-In 1983, Ravenscroft released the track "Maxine" which gained airplay, but performed poorly on the charts.
+On September 19, 1982 Ravenscroft released the album Lifeline of which in 1983 from that album he released the track "Maxine" which gained airplay, but performed poorly on the charts.
+There were also two versions of that song released with different vocal and instrumental arrangements and one has an extra verse.
 In 1987, he was credited, along with Max Early and Johnny Patrick for the new theme to the Central Television soap opera Crossroads.

 In 2010, Ravenscroft played on albums and on sessions with Duffy, Mary Hopkin and Jamie Hartman.
 In 2011–12, Ravenscroft contributed to the album Propeller by Grice Peters (GRICE).

 Ravenscroft wrote several books on saxophone technique, including The Complete Saxophone Player (1990).

 In 2012, Ravenscroft created the music for a series of films featuring photographer Don McCullin, and during 2011–2012 composed for several major advertising campaigns around the world.
-In summer 2012 he took a break due to ill-health, and moved back to Devon.
+In summer 2012, he took a break due to ill-health, and moved back to Devon.

-In 2014, Ravenscroft went to Belgium to help and set up the saxophone project Wie is Sax4Pax? with the company Adolphe Sax & Cie.
+In 2014, Ravenscroft went to Belgium to help to set up a saxophone project Wie is Sax4Pax? with the company Adolphe Sax & Cie, who were also planning to produce a "Ravenscroft Edition".